 Grassroots initiatives should promote local ownership and decision-making.
 This should create the climate for policy changes at the individual, local, state, national and international level.
 However, at the same time, it is also necessary to engage with institutions and civil society to promote inclusion of the excluded by addressing gender resource gaps through planning to alter gender relations at all levels in our social and governance systems.
 We work in partnerships with excluded people to impact individual and group empowerment processes through associations and our training.

-SAFP work began with the advocacy to include programmatic interventions in favour of women’s livelihood and land rights in the Beijing+10 review process.
-This brought together five networks and 35 organisations in India to think together on the issue.
+SAFP work began in 2004 with the advocacy to include programmatic interventions in favor of women’s livelihood and land rights in the Beijing+10 review process.
+This brought together five networks and 35 organizations in India and 32 in other countries to think together on the issue.
 Acknowledging their long standing work and building a common opportunity to focus on women and land rights, Sathi worked with some of these groups through workshop and documentation support.
 Most of these formed independent networks, while SAFP began developing work on gender resource gap to address it at the spatial planning level.
-As a result SAFP promotes that each area be designed to develop as a sustainable inclusive zone within which women have an equal access, ownership and control over resource, public and private.
+As a result SAFP promotes that each area be designed to develop as a sustainable inclusive zone within which people of ages, gender roles and sexual orientations have an equal access, ownership and control over resource, public and private to live in dignity.